Primary energy need :

 (Calculation method : Other )

 The Takienta (Otammari construction) is the only one-story dwelling in the world built entirely of local materials.
 It is original and elaborate and is in perfect correspondence with the culture and beliefs of its inhabitants.
 The Takienta dwelling presents a symbolic division between the first floor where we find: the mortar, the millstone, the kitchen, the cattle, the altar, the old man's room and the floor where we find: the attics, the terraces, the toilets and the bedrooms.
-Thus, the first floor constitutes the place of the living while the seconf floor is that of the dead.
+Thus, the first floor constitutes the place of the living while the second floor is the one of the dead.
 The dwelling thus shelters both the living and the ancestors, and must also be considered as a temple dedicated to worship.

-The construction of this dwelling allows a judicious and rational use of eco-materials still called "bio-sourced materials" available locally.
+The construction of this dwelling allows a judicious and rational use of eco-materials still called "bio-based" materials available locally.
 These materials are of natural origin (water, earth), vegetable (wood, fruits of the néré and the karité, straw, raffia, kenaf, millet stem, rice straw, fonio straw) and animal (cow dung).
 During construction, everything is designed to adapt to the intrinsic qualities of the raw materials, or to minimize the quantities used, or to avoid or delay possible degradation, and thus facilitate maintenance.

 All these characteristics make takienta an exemplary ecological house.